Low-latency Speech Enhancement via Speech Token Generation: EXPERIMENTAL RESULTS

 \subsubsection{Baseline}

 To compare the speech enhancement performance with data-driven approaches, we implement a low-latency model based on TFNet \cite{jiang2022end}, a UNet-style structure, with causal convolutional encoder and decoder and skip connections between them.
 Interleaved structure of TCMs and G-GRUs \cite{jiang2022end} are used to extract long-term dependencies of input frames.
 The encoder and decoder are composed of 6 layers with kernel size \((2,7)\), stride of frequency dimension \((1,2,2,2,2,2)\), channel dimension \((32, 32, 48, 48, 64, 80)\)).
 The TCM has 5 blocks with dilation rates \((2^0, 2^1, 2^2, 2^3, 2^4)\), kernel size of 3.
 The model includes 4.75M parameters.
 It is trained to predict the magnitude mask and the phase in the spectrum domain.
+The model ranks the first in 2021 ICASSP DNS Challenge\footnote{\url{https://www.microsoft.com/en-us/research/uploads/prod/2020/12/Challenge_Results.pdf}}.